 My teaching practices are based from my home studio in the Blue Mountains, and at the Penrith Conservatorium of Music where I’ve been teaching since its opening in 1991.

-Dear Amanda,
+“Dear Amanda,

 thank you so much for everything over the years.
-I really appreciate how you have taught me both the mechanical and the heart aspects of all the pieces I have played, and I’m grateful that you have helped me develop a life skill.
+I really appreciate how you have taught me both the mechanical and the heart aspects of all the pieces I have played, and I’m grateful that you have helped me develop a life skill.”

 When someone is interested in enrolling for lessons with me, I have a Teaching Agreement which outlines what I offer in the teaching relationship, followed by how I’d like students to participate in their learning.
 For a downloadable pdf of my Teaching Agreement click HERE

 Over the decades I have written many pieces for developing pianists and other instrumentalists.
 These include a series of pieces specifically crafted for teenagers and HSC students titled Migrations in Music (Grades 3 - 4 | 5 - 6).
 The pieces introduce students and teachers to modal tonalities and unusual time signatures.
 The music is published with an acoustic CD, musical analysis and program notes.
-It is designed to be attractive and engaging for teenagers and adults playing at grades 3 to 6 level.
+It is designed to be attractive and engaging for teenagers and adults.
 For samples and sales CLICK HERE

-Two of the pieces from Migrations in Music are published in recent AMEB Pianoforte Examination books: Stalactite (grade 5) and Dreamboat Blues (grade 6).
+Two of the pieces from Migrations in Music are published in AMEB Pianoforte Examination books: Stalactite (grade 5) and Dreamboat Blues (grade 6).
 All of the works in Migrations in Music- as well as others - are included in the ANZCA examination syllabus (grades 3 to 8).
-I’ve given a number of presentations to introduce modal music and unusual time signatures to piano teachers at various conferences, including the Australasian Piano Pedagogy Conference in Melbourne in 2015.
+I’ve given a number of presentations to introduce modal music and unusual time signatures to piano teachers at various conferences, including the Australasian Piano Pedagogy Conference in Melbourne in 2017.

-Dear Amanda, THANKYOU!!
-For all the incredible gifts you have given me this term… and a wonderfully expanding knowledge and repertoire.
-You are truly an incredible teacher who I feel has exactly what I need as far as teaching skill, philosophies, methodologies and experience etc…Thanks again for everything and for being such a light shining on my work.
+“Dear Amanda, THANKYOU!!
+For all the incredible gifts you have given me … a wonderfully expanding knowledge and repertoire.
+You are truly an incredible teacher who I feel has exactly what I need as far as teaching skill, philosophies, methodologies and experience etc…Thanks again for everything and for being such a light shining on my work.”